Art Institute of Chicago has the greatest Impressionist collection outside of Paris.

 Besides helping you find the masterpieces, this map can also help you find visitor services such as restrooms, cafes, escalators, Museum shop, ramps, etc.

-Bookmark this page to get back later, or download the map here (pdf).
+Bookmark this page to get back later from your mobile, or download the map here (pdf).

 Art Institute of Chicago Audio Guide

-You can rent this Art Museum’s audio guide at two places – Michigan Avenue and the Modern Wing.
+You can rent Chicago Art Museum’s audio guide from the audio guide counter in the Michigan Avenue or Modern Wing lobbies.

 You must pay 7 dollars per person, to keep the audio guide with you till your tour of the Museum is over.